K9260/cd-tray-plotter/README.md

 Arduino Uno is used to control the device.
 Motors are driven with 2 H-bridges.

-These trays use a stepper motor to move the laser that reads and writes the CD.
+Originally these trays use a stepper motor to move the laser that reads and writes the CD.
 Stepper motors can be driven a certain amount of degrees per pulse.
 These motors move 16 degrees per pulse.
 That makes it easy to keep track of the coordinates where the pen is drawing.